manuelep/openshift3_web2py/HOWTO.md

 ### Basic information

 * The Gunicorn WSGI HTTP server is used to serve your application in the case that it is installed
-    - The easiest way to install gunicorn fixing desidered version is using the `requirements.txt`
+    - The easiest way to install gunicorn fixing desired version is using the `requirements.txt`
     - At the moment using `setup.py` strategy breaks installation raising [this exception](installing-gunicorn-using-setup.log):

         ```